Victim of ADA Disability Discrimination in the Workplace?

 How do I file a disability discrimination lawsuit?

 A disability discrimination lawyer can help you file a disability discrimination charge with the United States Equal Opportunity Commission.
-The charge should be carefully constructed with the description of the events, including any relevant documentation that can support your claim.
+The charge should be carefully constructed with a description of the events, including any relevant documentation that can support your claim.

 What is the law on disability discrimination in Florida?

 In addition to the federal ADA, Florida also has laws to protect employees from discrimination.
 The Florida Civil Rights Act covers public and private employers with 15 or more employees and prohibits discrimination based on a disability.
 A charge filed with the EEOC will be dual filed with the Florida Commission on Human Rights.
-If you have missed the filing deadline under the federal law, you may still have time to bring a charge under the state law.
+If you have missed the filing deadline under federal law, you may still have time to bring a charge under state law.

 There are also two laws targeted specifically for public employers, including county and municipal departments: The Public Employment Discrimination Law and the Vocational Rehabilitation Law (including protecting those who use a service animal).